Job outlooks for Early childhood educators and assistants

 • There are a small number of unemployed workers with recent experience in this occupation.

-• Employment in this occupation is dependent on the number of children attending early childhood centres, child care centres and school-based child care services, as well as government funding for these various services.
+Employment in this occupation is dependent on the number of children attending early childhood centres, childcare centres and school-based childcare services, as well as government funding for these various services.

-• Demographically, the number of preschoolers is expected to increase by 2024, while the number of elementary students is expected to decrease slightly.
+Demographically, the number of preschoolers is expected to increase by 2025, while the number of elementary students is expected to decrease slightly.

-• Approximately 16,790 people work in this occupation.
+• Approximately 80,250 people work in this occupation.

 • Early childhood educators and assistants mainly work in the following sectors: